American Association of Physics Teachers

 She has served as a physics education research consultant or evaluator for Seattle Pacific University, University of Colorado - Boulder, Augsburg College, and Boise State University.
 She was a post-doc with the PhET Interactive Simulations project at the University of Colorado - Boulder, and has a Ph.D. from the University of Washington for theoretical work on Bose Einstein Condensation.

 Resources for using PhET simulations in class – PhET Activities Database part of Pedagogy in Action:Library:PhET Interactive Science Simulations:Examples

-The PhET Activities Database is a collection of resources for using PhET simulations.
+The PhET Activities Database is a collection of resources for using PhET sims.
 It includes hundreds of lesson plans, homework assignments, labs, clicker questions, and more.
-Some activities have been created by the PhET team and some have been created by other teachers.
-Anyone can contribute to the database, and you are encouraged to submit your own activities if you use PhET simulations in your teaching.
+Some activities have been created by the PhET team and some have been created by teachers.

 PhET Interactive Simulations part of Pedagogy in Action:Library:PhET Interactive Science Simulations

 Compiled by Sam McKagan*, based on material from the PhET Team *American Association of Physics Teachers, McKagan Enterprises What is PhET?
 PhET is a suite of research-based interactive computer simulations for ...

 Other Contribution (1)

 How a nationwide departmental change database could support equitable STEM education part of Transforming Institutions Conference 2023:Program:Presentations:Session B

 We discuss a potential new tool that would bring together several existing projects to support physics departments in departmental change efforts and support departmental change researchers in identifying and ...